 Again, that does not mean you should altogether avoid high-GI foods.
 The point is that eating more foods with lower GI in your overall diet is better for long-term health as it keeps sugar levels stable.

 Few things hacks can do to keep sugar levels stable, apart from eating low-GI foods.

 One, food pairing: Don’t eat naked carbs.
 Pair them with protein and fat.
 It leads to a lower spike.
 That’s why I eat my mid-morning fruit snack (mostly apple or banana) with peanut butter which has a good amount of fat and protein.

 Two, eating protein and fat before a high-carb meal: this is another hack for a lower spike post your meal.
 For example, say two eggs before your potato sandwich.

 Third, look for hidden sugars in processed foods: “Added sugar” is hiding in 74% of packaged foods, but it’s harder to spot given its 60+ alternative names.
 Some, like maltodextrin, have a higher GI (ranging from 106 to 136) than regular table sugar’s GI value of 65.
 Yikes.
 Avoid it.

 Fourth, take a short walk after every meal: It works wonders to stabilise blood sugar.
-As muscles are actively engaged in walking, they use the excess glucose found in the bloodstream, lowering the spike.
+Muscles get actively engaged in walking and use excess glucose found in the bloodstream, lowering the spike.
 Do it.